Neuroscience

 Recommended Timeline

-As early as possible, but no later than the first semester of your junior year:
+Students are encouraged to begin planning their honors thesis as early as possible, once foundational coursework is complete, and no later than the first semester of the junior year.

 Other Honors Opportunities

-We have several opportunities for students (especially ASU Online students) to participate in Neruoscience research through the Online Undergraduate Research Scholars (OURS) program.
+We also have several opportunities for students (especially ASU Online students) to participate in Neuroscience research through the Online Undergraduate Research Scholars (OURS) program.